alexanderdean/arduino-temp-tracker/README.md

 ## Roadmap

 Nothing planned.
-Hopefully this project inspires people to try monitoring their own home/office/factory/shop using Arduino and SnowPlow!
+Hopefully this project inspires you to try monitoring your own home/office/factory/shop using Arduino and SnowPlow!

 ## Copyright and license